PhilippeMarcMeyer/FieldsLinker/README.md

 My first jquery plug-in

-v0.01 : first commit

-TODO : set it responsive, a lot of parameters that should not be necessary :

-cellHeight,List1Width,canvasWidth,List2Width and should be calculated

-tested only on Chrome ...
+v0.01 : first commit : todo => parameters should not be necessary cellHeight,List1Width,canvasWidth,List2Width and should be calculated v0.1  : the lines are drawn while dragging over the canvas and the horizontal middle points of the cells are calculated no parameters anymore

 https://philippemarcmeyer.github.io/demo-fieldsLinker.html